BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 - Azure Security Benchmark - security and compliance guidelines for azure.
 - Azure Advisor - evaluate resources and makes recommendations for reliability, security, and performance, operational excellence and costs.
-- Azure Service Health - track the state azure in general (outages) and of provisoned resources.
+- Azure Service Health - track the state azure in general (outages) and of provisioned resources.
 - Azure Monitor - collect data on resources, analyze the data, visualize the information (and act on the results).
 - Azure VMware Solution